-I also tested how fast their support is and asked a question via email.
-The reply came in about 20 minutes and, from my experience, this is as good as it gets.
+We also tested how fast the customer support is and asked a question via live chat.
+The reply came in about 2 minutes, which is hard to beat.

 It’s not the kind of service where you put something into a cart, pay for it, walk through the door with some flimsy instruction manual, and that’s that.

 We’re talking business here: subtle, polished, and no-nonsense.
 You’ll be making relationships with real people who will remember your name, needs, and proactively try to keep you content.
 You’ll receive good service, and even more importantly – one that’s reliable.
 The proxies really are top-notch, and so is the scraping tool.